mnkth01a/mnkth01a/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+## A Little History

+I have worked as an Industrial Automation programmer/Engineer for over 40 years.
+When I wasn't programming PLC's or industrial robots, I would write programs in C++, Python, and MicroPython for Arduinos and RaspBerry Pi's.

+## Current Projects

-I am working building a skeleton frame for a full stack web development project that provides responsiveness and interactivity.
-To do that, I am going through the Codecademy's "Full Stack Web Engineer" course.
+- I am working on building a skeleton frame for a full stack web development project that provides responsiveness and interactivity.
+  - To do that, I am going through Codecademy's "Full Stack Web Engineer" course.

 <!-- ![IMG_2250 tom kissing a catfish](https://github.com/user-attachments/assets/25ca8329-6ccd-41d7-8e18-6a6e73bd5cff)
 ![IMG_2250 tom kissing a catfish](./IMG_2250.jpg)